david-dick/firefox-marionette/README.md

 ## strip

 returns the page source of the content document after an attempt has been made to remove typical firefox html wrappers of non html content types such as text/plain and application/json.
-See the [json](https://metacpan.org/pod/Firefox::Marionette#json) method for an alternative when dealing with response content types such as application/json and [html](https://metacpan.org/pod/Firefox::Marionette#html) for an alterative when dealing with html content types.
+See the [json](https://metacpan.org/pod/Firefox::Marionette#json) method for an alternative when dealing with response content types such as application/json and [html](https://metacpan.org/pod/Firefox::Marionette#html) for an alternative when dealing with html content types.
 This is a convenience method that wraps the [html](https://metacpan.org/pod/Firefox::Marionette#html) method.

     use Firefox::Marionette();
     use JSON();